-Tip: Try layering a bed of sage on the grill and flavoring meat with its smoke.
+Tip: Try layering a bed of culinary sage on the grill and flavoring meats with its smoke.

 How to Plant:

 Cut leaves sparingly during the first year of growth; harvest as needed in following years.
 Sage is best used fresh but may be stored.
-Dry sage has a stronger and somewhat different flavor than fresh.
+Dried sage has a stronger and somewhat different flavor than fresh.
 To dry, tie the cuttings in small bunches and hang upside down in a well-ventilated, dark room.
-When dried, remove the leaves from the stems and store whole.
+When dry, remove the leaves from the stems and store whole.
 Learn more about Harvesting and Preserving Herbs here.

 Insects and Disease:

-Powdery mildew, rhizoctonia, and verticillium wilt are common plant diseases.
-Choose a site with good air circulation to prevent many problems and apply organic fungicides (copper, sulfur) early, when symptoms first appear.
+Powdery mildew and verticillium wilt are common plant diseases.
+Choose a site with good air circulation to prevent many problems and apply organic fungicides (copper, sulfur) early when symptoms first appear.

 Seed Saving Instructions: